shahalam-dev/eboss_core/README.md

 };
 ```

-this function will handle exceptions like, if there is no action found or given action are not in this endpoint.
+This switch block will handle function execution based on action

 ```php
 switch ($payload ? $payload['action'] : "") {